GStreamer Conference 2012: ALSA, OpenGL, Wayland

 - Wayland 1.0 Coming "In A Month Or Two": Lots of exciting stuff happening in the Wayland camp!

 - Intel Aims To Hit On Performance, Plans LLVM Compiler: Intel has some ambitious plans to speed up their Intel Mesa graphics driver as well as improving the open-source OpenGL support under Linux.

 - Valve Finds Value In Open-Source Drivers; L4D2 Running On Mesa: Enough said, read the article!

 - ALSA: Audio Compression Offloading, Power Savings: Lots of good stuff is happening within the Linux kernel for new audio driver features and capabilities.

 - Tear-Free, Hardware-Accelerated Video On Wayland: VA-API now works on Wayland with Intel hardware.

 If you appreciated this GStreamer Conference, plus forthcoming LinuxCon coverage, please subscribe to Phoronix Premium to support this work plus to allow for future event coverage.
 This coverage, plus the normal Linux news still being covered on Phoronix this week, generally leading to 10+ articles per day is single-handedly authored by me.
 Phoronix Premium provides you with viewing entire articles on a single page as well as seeing no site ads.
-PayPal tips are also appreciated as well as Flattr.
+PayPal tips are also appreciated.
 Other random bits from the Linux events in San Diego this week are also covered on Twitter.